Question: How Many Carbohydrates Do I Need Each Day?

 Carbohydrates include complex carbohydrates, like starches, and simple sugars such as white sugar, high fructose corn syrup and honey.
 Choose 100-percent whole grains, and fruits and vegetables for most of your carbohydrates.
 Balance your carbohydrate choices with protein sources such as lean meat, poultry, eggs, or fish, and some healthy fat such as olive oil, avocado or nuts and seeds.

-Avoid foods that contain large amounts of refined (white) flour and sugar, such as sugary snacks, pastries, sugar-sweetened soft drinks, candy, cookies, and greasy chips.
-A lot of processed foods contain added sugars.
-These foods contain too many calories while offering little or no nutritional value.
+Avoid foods that contain large amounts of refined (white) flour and sugar, such as sugary snacks, pastries, sugar-sweetened soft drinks, candy, and cookies.
+A lot of processed foods contain added sugars, even those that don't taste sweet.
+These foods may contain too many calories while offering little or no nutritional value.
 Some of these foods also contain saturated, trans-fats and sodium that may be bad for your heart.